Morning Joe: History

 Morning Joe continues to regularly place second in total viewers and younger demographic to Fox & Friends, ahead of other cable news competitors including CNN's New Day.
 However, Morning Joe, like MSNBC overall, ranked behind CNN's counterpart programming during short stints in 2013.

-As the program has risen in age, its focus has shifted partly toward enterprise journalism: Scarborough and Brzezinski provide exclusives from the United States Congress, the US State Department, and the White House.
+Over the years, the program's focus has shifted partly toward enterprise journalism: Scarborough and Brzezinski provide exclusives from the United States Congress, the US State Department, and the White House.

 On May 4, 2017, an MSNBC spokesperson confirmed that Scarborough and Brzezinski were engaged to be married.

 Their style in running the show was then parodied by Saturday Night Live with Kate McKinnon and Alex Moffat.

 In May 2017, for the first time in the program's history, Morning Joe attracted an average of over 1 million daily total viewers for the month.

 In February 2022, MSNBC announced that the show would be extended with a fourth, 9 a.m. hour beginning April 4.
-The extension of the show replaces MSNBC Reports with Stephanie Ruhle, after Ruhle moved to MSNBC's late-night program The 11th Hour.
+The extension of the show replaces MSNBC Reports with Stephanie Ruhle, after Ruhle moved to MSNBC's late-night program The 11th Hour, following the departure of Brian Williams.

 On March 10, 2022, MSNBC announced that it would offer on-demand episodes of the show, among others on Peacock.

+During coverage of the attempted assassination of former president Donald Trump, MSNBC announced on July 14, 2024, that the show would temporarily be replaced by a simulcast of NBC News NOW's morning show, Morning News NOW.
+The show returned to air the following morning.

+In October 2024, it was announced that Jonathan Lemire, who hosts Way Too Early, would co-host the show's 9 a.m. hour with Scarborough, Geist and Brzezinski, while Ali Vitali will take over as host as Way Too Early, with the changes taking effect in January 2025.